metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 ### Handling Auth Rule Set Updates with Delegates

 **Problem:** When interacting with programs, `pNFT`s have a configurable rule set that indicates which programs are allowed to interact with the asset.
 Given that a rule set can be edited at any point, this can cause issues for programs when rules change after they have become a delegate.
-The end result of this is that a `pNFT` could end up “stuck” in a contract, since the auth rules may have changed and the program has not changed to accomplish the requirements d to interact with the asset.
+The end result of this is that a `pNFT` could end up “stuck” in a contract, since the auth rules may have changed and the program has not changed to accomplish the requirements to interact with the asset.

 **Solution:** Rule sets are stored with a revision number associated – i.e., each time an edit is performed, a new revision of the rule set is created.
 When a delegate is set on a `pNFT`, the rule set revision on the `pNFT` will be “locked” at the current (latest) revision and it will remain locked until the `pNFT` is transferred or the delegate is revoked.
 This will guarantee that the delegated program will be able to interact with the `pNFT` – the revision at the delegate point will be used to validate the actions.
 The “lock” on the rule set revision will also be released when a `Transfer` happens, since the delegate information gets cleared, and any further interaction will then use the latest revision of the rule set.

 ## 📦  JS SDK

-Token Metadata includes a low-leve Solita-based SDK, which can be used to interact with the new API.
+Token Metadata includes a low-level Solita-based SDK, which can be used to interact with the new API.
 The NPM package can be found [here](https://www.npmjs.com/package/@metaplex-foundation/mpl-token-metadata/v/2.7.0).

 The latest release of the [Metaplex JS SDK v0.18.0](https://github.com/metaplex-foundation/js#programmable-nfts) adds support for Programmable NFTs.